drinkbird/drinkbird.github.io/_posts/blog/2017-09-16-code-churn.md

   - gofdp
   - hfdesignpatterns
   - 97things
-  - softskills
   - dpruby
-  - csharpindepth
-  - interactiondesign
-  - showyourwork
-  - codecomplete
 ---

-In the [previous article](http://blog.drinkbird.com/all-about-results) we discussed about a high-impact mistake of most software companies, especially startups, and that is focusing on behavior while letting the structure of the system decay.
+In the [previous article](http://blog.drinkbird.com/all-about-results) we discussed about a high-impact mistake of many software companies, especially startups, and that is focusing on a program's behavior while letting its structure decay.

-It's now time to discuss an often overlooked symptom of serious, underlying problems of software projects, and that is *high code churn*.
+It's now time to discuss an often overlooked symptom of serious, underlying problems of software projects: *high code churn*.

 ## Why is high code churn considered alarming?